-Told by the vet that veterinary antibiotics only had a 5% chance of working on her anyway (seriously ... just 5-pathetic-percent), she went on to say that if there was no improvement within 48-hours, Carmen's prognosis was PTS.
+Told by the vet that antibiotics only had a 5% chance of working (seriously ... just 5-pathetic-percent), she went on to say that if there was no improvement within 48-hours then we'd have no choice other than PTS.
 That was it.
 Non-negotiable.
 End of subject.
-A vibrant, sassy 7yo mare, full of life, PTS.
+A vibrant, sassy, beautiful 7yo TB mare, full of life, PTS.

 I went home in shock and put together this blend.
 All I could think of was that I somehow had to give her the biggest blast of natural assistance that herbs could muster to kill those bugs and draw out the poison as best I could.
 The following morning I gave her a double handful and crossed everything.

-Two mornings later, Carmen's hoof was flat on the floor and she'd abscessed beautifully, straight out of her coronet band.
-I've never been so happy to see an abscess in my life!
+Two mornings later, Carmen's hoof was flat on the floor and she'd abscessed beautifully out of her coronet band - I've never been so happy to see an abscess in my life!
 She walked out of her stable after her breakfast without a care in the world, albeit a bit limpy, but never looked back.